 A painting of the Triumphal Entrance to Jerusalem by Bernhardt Plockhorst, 1881.
-We associate Jesus's entrance with one of the Eastern entries: either into one which stood were the Lions Gate stands today, or the Golden Gate which is blocked.
+We associate Jesus's entrance with one of the Eastern entries: either into one which stood where the Lions' Gate stands today, or the Golden Gate which is blocked.
 We should remember that today's wall is Ottoman, and was built in 1538.

-In this tour album we will meet with some of the conquerors of Jerusalem and how they dealt with the precedents of David and Jesus, and the ceremonies they performed, in locations that mark their entry.
+In this article, we will meet some of the conquerors of Jerusalem and how they dealt with the precedents of David and Jesus, and the ceremonies they performed, in locations that mark their entry.

 Two not so respectful conquerors...

 Two of the following conquerors were less reverential.
-The Roman Titus takes the city in 70 AD as in this painting by David Roberts, 1850, and burns down the Temple.
-Hadrian, in 132 AD levels the Jewish city and builds a new one: Aelia Capitolina.
+The Roman Titus takes the city in 70 CE as in this painting by David Roberts, 1850, and burns down the Temple.
+Hadrian, in 132 CE levels the Jewish Jerusalem and builds a new pagan city: Aelia Capitolina.

 The crusader takeover of Jerusalem happened in 1099, carrying out a brutal bloodbath in which thousands of Muslims and Jews were massacred.
 "Taking of Jerusalem by the Crusaders, 15th July 1099" by Émile Signol, 1847

-Another leader to have made a magnanimous gesture which enhanced Jerusalem's sanctity was Godfrey of Bouillon, (Godefroy de Bouillon, in present day Belgium).
+Another leader to have made a magnanimous gesture which enhanced Jerusalem's sanctity was Godfrey of Bouillon, the Frankish knight.
 He was one of the chief Crusader leaders and known for his righteousness.
 His fellow Crusader knights presented him with the crown of the Holy Kingdom of Jerusalem.
 Godfrey refused the crown, saying: "I will not wear a crown of gold in the city where our Lord wore a crown of thorns."
 He accepted only the guardianship of the kingdom.
 The emotive gesture expresses the humbleness of the conqueror in relation to the sanctity of the City.
 Godfrey himself was killed that year, and his younger brother, Baldwin (Baudouin) of Boulogne accepted the crown.
 Location?
 Possibly in the Church of the Holy Sepulcher.

 A caricature in a French magazine hammering Wilhelm for presuming to be the Messiah.
 Kaiser Wilhelm II, entry into Jerusalem.
 Illustration for Le Rire, 26 November 1898.

-The most recent conqueror: Israeli general Moshe Dayan, in the Six Day War, on June 7 1967.
-Dayan enters through the Lions Gate, from the East.
+The most recent conqueror: Israeli general Moshe Dayan, in the Six Day War, on June 7, 1967.
+Dayan enters through the Lions' Gate, from the East.
 He was well versed in history, and took care not to repeat Wilhelm's arrogance and learn from Allenby's courteousness.
-He dismounts his troop carrier, invites Uzi Narkis, head of Central Command to his right and Itzhak Rabin, then Chief of Staff to his left and sends the photographer ahead for an historic shot, of him entering Lions Gate on foot.
+He dismounts his troop carrier, invites Uzi Narkis, head of Central Command to his right and Yitzhak Rabin, then Chief of Staff to his left and sends the photographer ahead for an historic shot, of him entering Lions' Gate on foot.